Booligoosh/codetheweb.blog/_posts/2020-06-15-javascript-localstorage.md

 Note that if you're using an HTML file that you've opened up in your browser, you may already see some data in there.
 This is because all page URLs starting with `file://` use the _same localStorage area_.
 Normally, each domain name has its own localStorage area.
 So `example.com`, `google.com` and `blog.example.com` would all have different localStorage areas.
 Setting an item in localStorage for one of them would not set it for the others.

 ## Adding and updating data with `localStorage.setItem`
-Let's get started with adding some data to localStorage!
+Let's get started by adding some data to localStorage!

 We can use the `localStorage.setItem` function to do this.
 It takes two parameters &mdash; the key to store the data under, and the value that you want to store.
 For example, this code sets the key `fullName` to `Jenny Smith` in localStorage: